brusinow/study-time/README.md

 Things to fix: After loading in from root route, reload of the route makes the entire window reload. $route.reload is not working.

 Room for improvement:
--further desktop styling
+* further desktop styling
--allow sharing of stacks with specific users, not just a public/private stack option -add category to cards
+* allow sharing of stacks with specific users, not just a public/private stack option
+* add category to cards
--have cards shuffle before loading
+* have cards shuffle before loading
--ionic
+* ionic